chilly/chilly.github.io/source/_posts/2010-03-10-math-symbol.md

 3‰：three peimill
-n∑i=1xi:the summation of x where x goes from 1to n n∏i=1xi:the product of x sub i where igoes from 1to n ∫ab:integral betweens a and b</span>
+n∑i=1xi:the summation of x where x goes from 1to n n∏i=1xi:the product of x sub i where igoes from 1to n ∫ab:integral betweens a and b

 </div>